allenjohn006/Portfolio/README.md

 ---

-**💬 "Great code is not just about functionality; it's about solving real problems for real people."**
+**"Great code is not just about functionality; it's about solving real problems for real people."**

 Made with ❤️ using **React**, **Vite**, and **Modern Web Technologies**